Simulation Models – Monte Carlo Simulation

 The Hybrid Monte Carlo Simulation Model – Using the actual historical distribution

-Last week while working through some down time we re-ran our models for three interesting commodities and one currency.
+Last week we re-ran our models for three interesting commodities and one currency.

 - Oil – Spot prices – WTI Bench Mark